jlangch/venice/doc/readme/ext-shell.md

 Returns the process info for a process represented by a PID or a process handle.

-Returns for each process a map with the keys ':arguments', ':command', ':command-line', ':start-time', ':total-cpu-millis', and ':user'
+The process info is a map with the keys :pid, :alive, :arguments, :command, :command-line, :start-time, :total-cpu-millis, and :user

-_Note: Requires Java 9+_
+*Note: Requires Java 9+*

 ```
 (shell/process-info p)